4.1.4 Care Proceedings and the Public Law Outline (PLO) Procedure

 The minutes of the Placement Panel will be sent to the Legal Department for their information.

 The social worker will complete the "Letter Before Proceedings" within 3 working days of the Placement Panel decision and must seek the manager's approval of the letter before sending it.
 Once the letter has been completed, it will be sent to the Legal Department for legal advice.

-For additional guidance in relation to this letter, see Public Law Outline Procedure.
+For additional guidance in relation to this letter, see Care and Supervision Proceedings and the Public Law Outline.

 The letter, once finalised, must be sent by recorded delivery or it must be hand-delivered within one working day of its completion.
 The letter must give the carer at least one week's notice of the upcoming PLO meeting and must include a list of local solicitors.